-Woodcocks Haworth and Nuttall is a law firm that employs over 100 specialists across seven locations in Greater Manchester and Lancashire.
+Woodcocks Haworth and Nuttall Solicitors is a law firm that employs over 100 specialists across eight locations in Greater Manchester and Lancashire.

 The range of legal services available at Woodcocks Haworth and Nuttall is comprehensive.

 If you’re a business, we have a dedicated employment law team that can help prevent and deal with people issues should they arise.
 Protection is a key theme for our business law team which helps clients on a variety of matters including corporate structures, terms and conditions, contracts and legal policies.

 Our corporate team advises clients on buying and selling businesses while we also advise on commercial property transactions.
 When things don’t go to plan our commercial property disputes and business disputes teams are on hand to help.